 Steven had a distinguished career as a Software Engineer and Program/Project Manager, predominately in the field of medical electronics with modalities such as diagnostic ultrasound, LVADs (heart pumps), and defibrillators.
 He has received many professional honors including several medical patents, a technical fellowship, and an IDEA Medical and Scientific silver award.

 Shortly after college, Mr. Forbes entered rabbinic studies and later received ordination to lead a multi-cultural community near Seattle.
-Mr. Forbes serves on the board of Chevra International, a humanitarian organization which cares primarily for Holocaust survivors in Eastern Europe and Israel.
+Mr. Forbes served on the board of Chevra International, a humanitarian organization which cares primarily for Holocaust survivors in Eastern Europe and Israel.
 In all he has served as a board member for five 501(c)(3) non-profit organizations, and has overseen the financial operations of three.

 Mary Seguti, LDO, ABOC, NCLEC (Secretary) has worked in the eye care field since 1981.
 She serves as a professor at Hillsborough Community College School of Opticianry in Tampa, Florida, where she also sits on the advisory board.
 She is a board certified optician who possesses several distinguished licenses and memberships in her profession.
 She has also published many professional papers and articles.